CSpanias/cspanias.github.io/_posts/2023-12-28-PicoCTF - It is my Birthday.md

     ![](bins_md5.png)

-7. Let's check the bins' MD5 hashes, and then try to upload them:
+7. Let's check the binaries' MD5 hashes, and then try to upload them:

     ```shell
     $ md5sum erase